SinaCloudStorage/libs3/README.md

      <bucket>[/<key>]   : Bucket or bucket/key to generate query string for
-     [expires]          : Expiration date for query string [resource]         : Sub-resource of key for query string, without a leading '?', for example, "torrent"
+     [expires]          : Expiration date for query string [resource]         : Sub-resource of key for query string, without a leading '?', for example, "meta"

  Canned ACLs: